 News

-Denmark deployed a similar contribution in 2020.
-The basis for the Danish contribution is the parliamentary decision B150, which was adopted on May 23, 2017.
+The basis for the Danish deployment is the parliamentary decision B194 adopted on April 21, 2022.

 -